 Remember that social media is a 24-hour channel

-You need to have people monitoring social media channels 24 hours a day, or even a reputation command center to manage your monitoring and response.
+You need to have people monitoring social media channels 24 hours a day, or even a reputation command center to manage your monitoring and response and avoid social snafus.

 Many large brands have international audiences who are awake and in the middle of their workday while people on the other side of the world are asleep.
 Other brands will find that they have a large contingent of third-shift workers and night owls among their customers.
 If you stick to a Monday to Friday, nine to five routine, a crisis can burn for hours without a response.
 As any crisis consultant will tell you, immediate action is the best remedy to a social media snafu.